imaami/dbs26/README.md

 length 6 (all 67108864 of them).

 Options:
-  -h, --help            Print this help message and exit -b, --benchmark       Only benchmark, don't output data -o, --output <file>   Save output to <file> (dbs26.bin) -t, --threads <n>     Use <n> threads (available cores)
+  -h, --help            Show the help you are now reading -b, --benchmark       Only benchmark, don't output data -o, --output <file>   Save output to <file> (dbs26.bin) -t, --threads <n>     Use <n> threads (available cores)